 - Select multi-functional pieces strategically - Choose furniture that serves dual purposes without compromising comfort or aesthetics

-A skilled design coach helps clients avoid common pitfalls—like over-purchasing new furniture when existing pieces can be repositioned or repurposed—saving money while maximizing the space.
-With almost 20 years of experience, YIDC's founder Miriam Saadati specializes in asking the right questions to help clients figure out what to bring, what to get rid of, and what should go where when transitioning to smaller homes.
+A skilled design coach helps clients avoid common pitfalls, like over-purchasing new furniture when existing pieces can be repositioned or repurposed, saving money while making the most of the space.
+What tends to work best is starting with what you already own before buying anything new - and that's exactly what YIDC's founder Miriam Saadati specializes in, with almost 20 years of experience helping clients figure out what to bring, what to let go of, and what should go where when transitioning to smaller homes.
+If you're stuck on how to approach a downsizing project and haven't been able to move things forward, call 408-306-5003 for a free consultation - we can help you get clear on a direction.

 Virtual and Online Design Coaching Becomes the Go-To